lf-edge/ekuiper/docs/en_US/operation/operations.md

 # Restful APIs

 Kuiper provides some RESTful management APIs.
+Please refer to [Rest-API doc](../restapi/overview.md) for more detailed information.